socialimpactlab/socialimpactlab.github.io/manifesto/index.md

 Technology is rewriting relationships between individuals, communities, and governments.
 Better services for all are within reach today, and it doesn’t require the ever-shifting cutting edge, accessible to only a few.
 For a person on the margins of society, the move from analog to digital is transformative, even if the technology is not new.
 Radio, low-end mobile, even trust networks all reach more people than smartphones, all over the world.

 Social Impact Lab exists to help everyone realize this potential, no matter their level of connectivity.
 We’ve seen first-hand the challenges and benefits of implementing even simple technology in the last-mile.
-Our experience has led us to develop a holisic set of characteristics shared by inclusive systems.
+Our experience has led us to develop a holistic set of characteristics shared by inclusive systems.
 We seek to foster them in all the work that we do.
 We believe in systems that are:

 ##Local